-Therefore, the QA environment will receive high server load when the number of parallel increases.
+Therefore, the QA environment will receive high server load when the number of parallel execution increases.

-Some actions will be needed such as using mock server or scaling the QA environment automatically.
+Some actions will be needed such as using mock servers or scaling the QA environment automatically.

 Currently, we divide tests manually with Jenkins pipelines for each report.